cuiyongbo/hello-world/my_wiki/programmer_note/gcc/gcc_basic_usage.rst

    For bash only, add ``alias gcc='gcc -Wall -std=c99'`` to **.bashrc** in HOME directory.
    To check the shell you currently use, type ``echo $SHELL``.

+#.
+Using g++ with template class

+   **Solution one:** It's possible to put all the code in the class declaration, in essence making all member functions inline.
+   Inline functions don't cause conflicts with multiple definitions when linking.
+This is the solution used in the ``std::vector.``

+   **Solution two:** when the declaration and definition are separated in two files, just #include the source code/implementation/definition of the templated class. although some compiler may complain about multiple definitions of the same functions.